firesidefiction/firesidefiction.github.io/_posts/issues/05-FQ-JUL-19/issue-70/2019-08-27-for-what-dignity-remains.md

 ---
 layout: story
+category: short story
+issue: 70, August 2019
+issue-cover: issue-7o-cover.png
+issue-buy-link:
 title: For What Dignity Remains
+subtitle:
-author: Michelle Muenzler
+author: michelle-muenzler
+author-2:
+author-3:
-editor: Julia Rios
+editor: julia-rios
+illustrator:
+copyeditor: chelle-parker
+selector:
+translator:
+narrator: c-s-e-cooney
+letterer:
 date: 2019-08-27 01:00:01 -0500
-category: short story
 permalink: for-what-dignity-remains
 audiourl: http://traffic.libsyn.com/firesidemagazine/FQ-JUL-2019-08-27-For_What_Dignity_Remains.mp3
-narrator: c-s-e-cooney
-published: true
 teaser: "Dignity is important for the dead, so we are taught."
-author-img: michelle-muenzler.jpg
-author-bio: |
-  [Michelle Muenzler](http://www.michellemuenzler.com/), known at local science fiction and fantasy conventions as “The Cookie Lady”, writes fiction both dark and strange to counterbalance the sweetness of her baking.
-Her short fiction and poetry can be read in numerous science fiction and fantasy magazines, and she takes immense joy in crinkling words like little foil puppets.
-proofread: true
+art:
+artcaption:
+translated:
+language:
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
 contentnote:
+generalnote:
+published: true
 ---

 When it comes to funerals, it's always best a dead man's hands be peeled.
 That's what I've been taught, that's what I believe.
 Something about that sheath of skin lends weight to a dead man's grievances.
 Allows a man to cling when all else has sloughed away.
 There's no good in that, of course, as nobody enjoys being berated by their dead husband at the graveside for a handful of dinners burned or a stove left on once overlong.